invictus-anic3tus/Printer-Pi-Pro/README.md

 ## Music with the buzzer

-How to play music with the buzzer on the Pi with a script: [https://projects.raspberrypi.org/en/projects/introduction-to-the-pico/9](https://projects.raspberrypi.org/en/projects/introduction-to-the-pico/9) However, 3D printer firmware doesn't natively support running Raspberry Pi scripts using Gcode.
+How to play music with the passive buzzer on the Pi with a script: [https://www.circuitbasics.com/how-to-use-buzzers-with-raspberry-pi/](https://www.circuitbasics.com/how-to-use-buzzers-with-raspberry-pi/) However, 3D printer firmware doesn't natively support running Raspberry Pi scripts using Gcode.
 In Klipper firmware, you can do it with Gcode with the [Gcode Shell Commands extension](https://github.com/dw-0/kiauh/blob/master/docs/gcode_shell_command.md).
 In Octoprint + Marlin, use [this](https://plugins.octoprint.org/plugins/gcodesystemcommands/).
 The buzzer here is connected to GPIO 3.

 ## Controlling the fan